Public mental health

-You can take a quiz to explore your own mental wellbeing through It is an essential component to all public health, our mental wellbeing in reality underpins our capability to make healthy life choices and our ability to sustain healthy behavior.
-See RCN supporting behavior change resource.
+You can take a quiz to explore your own mental wellbeing through It is an essential component to all public health, our mental wellbeing in reality underpins our capability to make healthy life choices and our ability to sustain healthy behaviour.
+See RCN supporting behaviour change resource.

 Good mental health is key to us having the best quality of life that we can as individuals, but our families, communities and workplaces can shape our mental wellbeing in the same ways that they impact our physical health.
 So it is important to have strategies to raise wellbeing on a community and societal level as well as targeting individuals.

 See: Public Health England, Wellbeing and mental health: Applying All Our Health (2019).